Westminster Energy, Environment & Transport Forum

 Format: DOWNLOADABLE PDF

-This conference will focus on hydrogen policy and market development in the UK.
-It will be an opportunity to discuss the Government’s forthcoming updated Hydrogen Strategy, expected to be published this autumn with aims of achieving 10GW low-carbon hydrogen capacity by 2030.
+This conference focused on hydrogen policy and market development in the UK and the evolving role of hydrogen in the clean energy transition.
+It was an opportunity to discuss the Government’s forthcoming updated Hydrogen Strategy, expected to be published shortly, with aims of achieving 10GW low-carbon hydrogen capacity by 2030.

-The discussion will bring together stakeholders and policymakers to examine progress and next steps in building demand for hydrogen, and fostering the financial viability of projects as the UK moves forward with the development of hydrogen infrastructure.
+The discussion brought stakeholders and policymakers together to examine progress and next steps in building demand for hydrogen, and fostering the financial viability of projects as the UK moves forward with the development of hydrogen infrastructure.

-Areas for discussion include delivery across industrial clusters, hydrogen transport schemes and hydrogen-to-power projects, and scaling deployment while addressing challenges for maintaining investor confidence, environmental integrity and cost efficiency.
+Areas for discussion included delivery across industrial clusters, hydrogen transport schemes and hydrogen-to-power projects, and scaling deployment while addressing challenges for maintaining investor confidence, environmental integrity and cost efficiency.

-Further discussion will centre on practical delivery of 2026 milestones, including planning processes, achieving clear indications of future hydrogen demand, long-term contracts, and impacts on local and regional economies.
+Further discussion focused on practical delivery of 2026 milestones, including planning processes, achieving clear indications of future hydrogen demand, long-term contracts, and impacts on local and regional economies.

 Policy & strategy

-Delegates will assess priorities for policy and the sector following publication of the Government’s Industrial Strategy: Clean Energy Sector Plan, the Hydrogen Update to the Market, and associated consultations on hydrogen business models, transport, infrastructure, and the integration of hydrogen into existing gas networks.
+Delegates assessed priorities for policy and the sector following publication of the Government’s Industrial Strategy: Clean Energy Sector Plan, the Hydrogen Update to the Market, and associated consultations on hydrogen business models, economic regulation, transport, infrastructure, reform to the Capacity Market, and the integration of hydrogen into existing gas networks.

-The conference will also assess potential opportunities in the Government’s Infrastructure Strategy and the £500m commitment for hydrogen transport and storage networks.
+The conference also assessed potential opportunities in the Government’s Infrastructure Strategy and £500m commitment for hydrogen transport and storage networks.

 Planning, funding & growth

-Implementation strategy and funding arrangements will be considered, alongside what will be needed to support investor confidence and accelerate projects from planning into delivery.
-Areas for discussion include coordination on finance, responsibilities and schedules, as well as alignment of project plans with Hydrogen Allocation Round 2.
+Implementation strategy and funding arrangements were considered, alongside what will be needed to support investor confidence and accelerate projects from planning into delivery.
+Areas for discussion included coordination on finance, responsibilities and schedules, as well as alignment of project plans with Hydrogen Allocation Round 2, and forthcoming transport and storage allocation rounds.

-The agenda also looks at insights emerging from Hydrogen Allocation Round 1, the shortlist and due-diligence phase, alongside progress towards Low Carbon Hydrogen Agreements, including design and terms, strike price and delivery obligations.
+The agenda also looked at insights emerging from Hydrogen Allocation Round 1, the shortlist and due-diligence phase, alongside progress towards Low Carbon Hydrogen Agreements, including design and terms, strike price and delivery obligations.

-Technology pathways will be assessed, particularly green and blue hydrogen options, and approaches to addressing concerns over costs, surrounding emissions, and reliance on renewables versus carbon capture - as well as greenwashing and carbon-accounting challenges.
+Technology pathways were assessed, particularly green and blue hydrogen options and what delivery mechanisms are needed to ensure successful and timely delivery, with discussion on measures set out in the 2025 Autumn Budget for green hydrogen, approaches to address cost concerns, surrounding emissions, and reliance on renewables versus carbon capture, as well as greenwashing and carbon-accounting challenges.

-We also expect discussion to reflect concerns around UK and overseas markets, considering how the UK can maintain global competitiveness in the industry and promote international trade.
+We also expected discussion to reflect concerns around UK and overseas markets, considering how the UK can maintain global competitiveness in the industry and promote international trade.

 Networks, regulation & market design

-Attendees will consider proposals for a hydrogen economic regulatory framework, drawing on issues from DESNZ’s recent consultation.
-Business models such as a potential Regulated Asset Base will be discussed, alongside regulatory measures such as a network code, looking also at balancing responsibility allocation.
+Attendees considered the Government’s plans for the hydrogen economic regulatory framework, which will be adapted from the existing gas framework, drawing on issues highlighted from DESNZ’s recent consultation.
+Business models such as a potential Regulated Asset Base were discussed, alongside plans to introduce a Hydrogen Network Code, looking also at balancing responsibility allocation.

-The financial framework will be examined, alongside infrastructure issues such as storage capacity and the integration of hydrogen into power generation.
+The financial framework was examined, alongside infrastructure issues such as storage capacity and the integration of hydrogen into power generation.

 Practical applications, skills development

-Further sessions examine implementation priorities across production, transport and end-use, as well as latest thinking on hydrogen’s role in home heating.
-Industrial decarbonisation priorities for sectors will be examined - including for steel, chemicals, glass and ceramics - alongside hydrogen’s role in heavy transport through the Zero Emission HGV programme.
+Further sessions examined implementation priorities across production, transport and end-use, as well as latest thinking on hydrogen’s role in home heating.
+Industrial decarbonisation priorities for sectors were examined, including for steel, chemicals, glass and ceramics, alongside hydrogen use in heavy transport through the Zero Emission HGV programme.

-Skills and supply-chain capacity for scaling hydrogen deployment will be assessed, following publication of DESNZ’s Clean Energy Jobs Plan, which set out £400k in funding for the development of a Hydrogen and Carbon Capture Skills Accelerator.
+Skills and supply-chain capacity for scaling hydrogen deployment were assessed, following publication of DESNZ’s Clean Energy Jobs Plan, which set out £400k in funding for the development of a Hydrogen and Carbon Capture Skills Accelerator, as well as the recently published North Sea Future Plan setting out plans for introduction of a North Sea Jobs Service in 2026.

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those already due to attend include official from the Department for Energy Security and Net Zero; Department for Business and Trade; Ministry of Defence; Maritime and Coastguard Agency; Parliamentary Office of Science and Technology; National Infrastructure and Service Transformation Authority; Department of Climate, Energy and the Environment, ROI; and the Welsh Government.
+As well as key stakeholders, those who attended include parliamentary pass-holders from both Houses of Parliament and officials from the Department for Energy Security and Net Zero; Department for Environment, Food and Rural Affairs; Department of Agriculture, Environment, and Rural Affairs, NI; Ministry of Housing, Communities and Local Government; Department for Transport; Department for Business and Trade; HM Treasury; Climate Change Committee; Ministry of Defence; Maritime and Coastguard Agency; Parliamentary Office of Science and Technology; National Infrastructure and Service Transformation Authority; Environment Agency; Department for the Economy, NI; Office for National Statistics; Foreign, Commonwealth and Development Office; Great British Energy; Parliamentary Office of Science and Technology; National Wealth Fund; Office for Investment; Department of Climate, Energy and the Environment, ROI; and the Welsh Government.

 This on-demand pack includes